KaltrinaBM/kosovo-country/README.md

 ## Features

-The website has a simple navigation bar, that helps user nvigate to other pages.
+The website has a simple navigation bar, that helps user navigate to other pages.

 ### Existing Features